glance-/dhl/README.md

   - platform: postnord
     api_key: !secret postnord_api_key
 ```
-And you get your own api key by registring at https://developer.postnord.com/
+And you get your own api key by registering at https://developer.postnord.com/

 After that you can start to track your packages by calling the service